Cluster Innovation Centre

-The Cluster Innovation Centre (DU CIC) (Note: (संकुल नवप्रवर्तन केंद्र; /hi/) is a Government of India-funded center established under the aegis of the University of Delhi.
+The Cluster Innovation Centre (DU CIC) /hi/ is a Government of India-funded center established under the aegis of the University of Delhi.
 It was founded in 2011 by Prof. Dinesh Singh, the then Vice Chancellor of the University of Delhi, and introduced Innovation as a credit-based course for the first time in India.

 Establishment

 The Cluster Innovation Centre was conceptualized to foster innovation and connect academic research with practical applications.
 It was established during the tenure of Prof. Dinesh Singh, then Vice Chancellor of the University of Delhi.
 The National Innovation Council proposed the development of 20 University Innovation Centres across the country, with CIC serving as the prototype for this initiative.

 Objectives

 CIC aims to develop a culture of innovation within the academic system and to connect research with societal needs.
 Its primary objectives include promoting innovative degree programs, educating students and faculty through innovation-focused schemes, supporting application-oriented research, and facilitating collaborations with industries, academia, and other stakeholders.
 It also focuses on commercializing innovations to make them accessible to end users, addressing real-world problems through student projects, and developing affordable and sustainable innovations that benefit a broad audience.